AlabamaASRL/asset_asrl/doc/tutorials/OptimalControlUtilites.rst

 The :code:`oc.LGLInterpTable` class inside of the optimal control module facilitates the interpolation of time-series data expressed in the
 ODE format.
 It is distinct from :code:`InterpTable1D` discussed in :ref:`1-D Interpolation`.
-This can be used to for reintegration of converged trajectories and can also be used incorporate arbitrary time-series data into a vector function expression.
-To illustrate its construction and usage, we will utilize the simple two-body low-thrust ode below.
+This can be used for reintegration of converged trajectories and can also be used incorporate arbitrary time-series data into a vector function expression.
+To illustrate its construction and usage, we will utilize the simple two-body low-thrust ODE below.

 .. code-block:: python